 - Stiff-person syndrome (a condition that makes a person rigid and have spasms)

-Drugs such as phenothiazines and other antipsychotic medications, can cause a side effect called acute dystonic reaction.
+Some antipsychotic medicines can cause a side effect called acute dystonic reaction.
 Opisthotonos may be part of this reaction.

 In rare cases, infants born to women who drink large amounts of alcohol during pregnancy may have opisthotonus due to alcohol withdrawal.